The first question is: Should we have it translated or not?

 Let's leave out of your scope relying on the trainees' ESL skills, something quite variable and unpredictable.
 The extent to which each participant understands written and spoken English varies from one to another.
 At the end of the day, the course benefits to each participant will be a random variable.

 We can also rule out also "amateur" interpreting, for its low effectiveness.
 If the training program is carried out more than once with professional interpreters, their cost is likely to cause regret, since if that budget had been invested in integrated localization, this would have been a once-for-all expenditure, and the total amount would have been lesser.
-It is pointless to compare the cost of a course leader brought from overseas, if compared to a local, even if the latter were trained for it abroad.
+It is pointless to compare the cost of a course leader brought from overseas to a local, even if the latter were specifically trained abroad.

 There is still the progressive approach, which consists in having the material gradually translated while in use, so the course becomes increasingly Brazilian over time.
-This is the worst of all options, since to keep compatibility with the part still in English, it is necessary to constrain localization.
-When the program eventually reaches the all-in-Portuguese status, it will have been merely translated.
+This is the worst of all options, as in order to keep compatibility with the part still in English, it will be necessary to constrain localization.
+When the program eventually reaches the all-in-Portuguese status, it will have been merely translated, not localized.

 The solution is to redevelop a training program embodying all content and technology from its original, however adapting it to the local environment.
-As a training program may contain quite varied materials, especially in terms of multimedia resources, it's common to have its translation work scattered among a large number of unrelated vendors.
+As a training program may contain quite varied materials, especially in terms of multimedia resources, it's common to have the translation job scattered over a large number of unrelated vendors.
 This renders the reunification work very difficult, if not utterly impossible at a reasonable cost.

 So, what’s your alternative?